hmcts/case-document-metadata-migration/README.md

 # Pre-Requisites

-These scripts use the `psql` command line tool.
+These scripts use the `psql` and GNU `parallel`command line tools.
+Please install if not available.

-Also, uses GNU `parallel` for parallel execution.
+GNU `parallel` installation.
     - Mac -> $ brew install parallel
     - Debian -> $ sudo apt-get install parallel